-In the course of its review to determine whether a transaction is likely to result in an SPLC, the Bureau obtains its analytical information from several sources.
-It will receive information when the merging parties file notification forms and advance ruling certificate (ARC) requests.
-In a small number of cases, the Bureau also seeks further information through a 'supplementary information request' (SIR), which is a US-style second request process (further described in the 'Canada: Merger Notifications' chapter).
-The Bureau may also seek a court order pursuant to section 11 of the Competition Act to compel a party to provide documents and information.
+In a small number of cases, the Bureau also seeks further information through a 'supplementary information request' (SIR), which is a US-style second request process.3 The Bureau may also seek a court order pursuant to section 11 of the Competition Act to compel a party to provide documents and information.4

 In reviewing all the information that it has collected from the parties, its own records, competitors, market sources, experts and other third parties, the Bureau must determine whether a proposed merger will result in an SPLC.
-As noted in the Bureau's Merger Enforcement Guidelines (MEGs), which provide merging parties with general guidance on the Bureau's analytical approach to merger review, 'an SPLC results only from mergers that are likely to create, maintain or enhance the ability of the merged entity, unilaterally or in coordination with other firms, to exercise market power.'
-In the Superior Propane case, the Tribunal noted that 'what is necessary is evidence that a merger will create or enhance market power which [...] is the ability to profitably influence price, quality, variety, service, advertising, innovation or other dimensions of competition.'
-The factors considered by the Bureau in determining the existence of an SPLC are discussed below.
+As noted in the Bureau's Merger Enforcement Guidelines (MEGs),5 which provide merging parties with general guidance on the Bureau's analytical approach to merger review, 'an SPLC results only from mergers that are likely to create, maintain or enhance the ability of the merged entity, unilaterally or in coordination with other firms, to exercise market power.'
+In the Superior Propane case, the Tribunal noted that 'what is necessary is evidence that a merger will create or enhance market power which . . . is the ability to profitably influence price, quality, variety, service, advertising, innovation or other dimensions of competition'.6 The factors considered by the Bureau in determining the existence of an SPLC are discussed below.